 - 1 tbsp. coarse paprika

 - 1 tbsp. mustard

 - Mix together all marinade ingredients.

-- Brush pork chops with marinade on both sides.
+- Brush pork steaks with marinade on both sides.

-- Grill until well done, 4-5 minutes per side.
+- Grill until well done, about 4-5 minutes per side.

 How to Serve German Pork Steaks?